Space Shuttle Solid Rocket Booster: Athena III

 In 2008, PlanetSpace proposed the Athena III launch vehicle for ISS resupply flights under the COTS program; it would have featured 2 1/2 segments from the original SRB design.

 Space Launch System (SLS)

-The first versions (Blocks 1 and 1B) of the Space Launch System (SLS) are planned to use a pair of five-segment Solid Rocket Boosters (SRBs), which were developed from the four-segment SRBs used for the Shuttle.
+The first versions (Blocks 1 and 1B) of the Space Launch System (SLS) use a pair of five-segment Solid Rocket Boosters (SRBs), which were developed from the four-segment SRBs used for the Shuttle.
 Modifications for the SLS included the addition of a center booster segment, new avionics, and new insulation which eliminates the Shuttle SRB's asbestos and is 1900 lb lighter.
 The five-segment SRBs provide approximately 25% more total impulse than the Shuttle SRB, and are not recovered after use.